Faculty & Staff

 Ph.D., UC Berkeley; MSW, Washington University in St. Louis; MPP, Harvard University

-Dr. Jung’s research focuses on development aid policy as an instrument to alleviate global poverty.
-She applies data science techniques to examine the relationship between poverty and aid particularly in fragile states.
+Dr. Jung's research focuses on development aid policy as an instrument for alleviating global poverty.
+She applies data science techniques to examine the relationship between poverty and aid, particularly in fragile states.
 Her research uses three lenses to evaluate the extent to which aid activity is suited to the needs of aid recipients:

 - a nuanced poverty assessment at the global level;

 - a case analysis of project design at the country level; and

 - a granular evaluation at the community level.

 In her recent work, she combines artificial intelligence with satellite imagery to measure poverty and highlight latent features relating to aid distribution.
 Her work has been advanced through a Ph.D. in Social Welfare with designated emphasis on Development Engineering at UC Berkeley with the support of the National Science Foundation Innovations at the Nexus of Food, Water, and Energy Systems Fellowship.
 She has published in interdisciplinary development journals, and served on the editorial board of and ad-hoc reviewers for peer-reviewed journals.
 Her experience with multi-/bilateral development agencies (UNICEF NY, KOICA), research institutes (Harvard Malcolm Wiener Center for Social Policy), and grassroots organizations (Nari Gunjan) in Asia and Sub-Saharan Africa informs her research and teaching.

 Advanced Statistic Methods II: Generalized Linear Modeling and Other Advanced Methods

 Research Methods II

 Jung, W. (2020).
 Two Models of Community-centered Development in Myanmar.
 World Development, 136.